KxSystems/docs/docs/ref/key.md

 ```

-## Foreign-key column
+## Target of a foreign key

-returns the name of the foreign-key table.
+Where `x` is a foreign-key column returns the name of the foreign-key table.

 ```q
 q)f:([f:1 2 3]v:`a`b`c)